babylard/NetScan/README.md

 # NetScan
-A Network scanner which lists IPs, MAC Addresses, and other information about devices on a network, which can also Deuath devices.
+A Network scanner that lists IPs, MAC Addresses, and other information about devices on a network, which can also Deuath devices.

 ![image](https://github.com/babylard/NetScan/assets/75695872/40ad710c-4471-4910-91e3-2e29567890dc)

 # Dependencies
 You'll probably need WinPcap, Npcap, or other Packet Capturing software for the program to work properly.

-Be sure to run `pip install -r requirements.txt` to install all needed modules to function.
+Be sure to run `pip install -r requirements.txt`

 # Packet Capturing software Downloads